Kodambakkam: Religion

 There are old temples dedicated to Lord Shiva namely Vengeeswarar Temple and Bharadvajeswarar (Valeswarar) Temple belonging to 13th Century built during Chola Period.
+One of the oldest mosque in Chennai named Puliyur Juma Masjid is situated here.

 Film industry

 Kodambakkam is the centre of the Tamil film industry known as Kollywood, a portmanteau of Kodambakkam and Hollywood.
 A. V. M. Studios established by Avichi Meiyappa Chettiar was the first movie studio to be established in Vadapalani-Kodambakkam.
 The Vijaya Vauhini Studios was established a little later followed by Prasad Labs in 1974.
 Today, many Tamil movie studios are located in and around Kodambakkam.

 Residences of many film and television stars are located in and around Kodambakkam due to proximity to the movie studios.
 A film directors' colony situated in Kodambakkam is the home of many Tamil film directors and producers.

+Indian Music Composer Ilaiyaraaja's self-owned Musical Studio "ILAIYARAAJA Studios" is located at Kodambakkam High Road.

-Indian music director A.R.Rahman's house and his AM Studios is located in the same street.
+Indian music director A. R. Rahman's house and his office Panchathan Record Inn and AM Studios is located in the same street.

 Localities

-Some of the important localities of Kodambakkam include:
+Some of the localities of Kodambakkam include: